-IWM collaborates with Talking Pictures TV
+IWM short films on Talking Pictures TV this November

 Imperial War Museums has managed a Film Archive since its very beginnings in 1917, and houses the biggest archive of wartime film in the UK with over 23,000 hours of film.
 A new relationship with Talking Pictures TV, an independent film archive and television channel, will see over 40 films and documentaries from the IWM film collection shown on the channel from October 2019 into 2020.